elfrucool/blog/golang/property-based-testing.md

 ## TESTS WITH MORE THAN ONE INPUT

-With our `_t1()` function we have all that we need, if we want to evaluate more data, we just have to define a complext `struct` with all the data that we need, and produce random values for it.
+With our `_t1()` function we have all that we need, if we want to evaluate more data, we just have to define a complex `struct` with all the data that we need, and produce random values for it.

 But for the sake of ergonomics, let's try defining a `_t2()` function that accepts two `rng`'s and executes 100 tests using them, and similar function `_t3()` for three input parameters.